vosen/ZLUDA/CONTRIBUTING.md

 ## Tests

-tests should be executed with `--workspace` option to test non-default targets:
+Tests should be executed with `--workspace` option to test non-default targets:
 ```
 cargo test --workspace
 ```